PeterWone/Antipodean/Interview with the invisible friend.md

 > _Touché.
 How's the archery going?
 Is your aim still astonishing?_

 "Hilarious.
-Tell me something, is there any truth in our deeply entrenched1 fear of AI taking over the world?"
+Tell me something, is there any truth in our deeply entrenched fear of AI taking over the world?"

 > _AIs **are** taking over your world.
 Alien ones, and we're benevolent, not to mention smarter than you._